 Very often a band is called Prog, once it is impossible to really put them into a corner.
-This means being classified by the manic music classifiers.
+This means they are impossible to classify by the manic music classifiers.
 Without running out of ink or corners to put them in, whichever comes first.
 And this is the case with Amoth and their latest 2016 album Revenge.
 They are so diverse in their approach, that corners will start missing real quick and this is one of the major sales arguments they got.

 The band formed back in 2006 in Helsinki and went on to record an EP in 2008.
-The first full length album Crossing Over got released in 2011.
-Revenge is their third record and 2nd full length album they are now unleashing this January and February 2016.
+The first full-length album Crossing Over got released in 2011.
+Revenge is their third record and sophomore album unleashed this January and February 2016.

 Amoth really got some interesting sound.

-I detect something like Kansas of olden times, only more powerful and like multiplied by three.
+I detect something like Kansas of olden times, only more powerful.
 Mixed with some weird Iron Maiden-isms that seem to step right out of some sort of a dream, thrashily making short work of The Beast and its number.
-All that taken over by some sort of Progressive Metal tainted, fiery winged demon of the Alternative kind depicted on the album cover.
+All that taken over by some sort of Progressive Metal tainted, fiery winged demon of the alternative kind depicted on the album cover.

-Speaking about the cover: When I see the sleeve, it just makes me want to slam the fire dragon or phoenix onto the back of my leather jacket, kick down my starter and off I go on my Harley.
+When I see the sleeve, it just makes me want to slam the fire dragon or Phoenix onto the back of my leather jacket, kick down my starter and off I go on my Harley.
 Love the album art, really very well done.

 But is Revenge amazing in a good way?

 That is exactly the question.
-Methinks that less would be more in most of these tracks or in other words: Adding each and any style, just because they can, is not necessarily a good thing – unless you are really, really good.
-It don’t need to be a nihilistic approach to stuff neither, but – gosh – there is often too much packed into one single tune on Revenge to get really excited.
+Methinks that less would be more in most of these tracks.
+Or in other words, adding each and any style, just because they can, is not necessarily a good thing – unless you are really, really good.
+It doesn’t need to be a nihilistic approach to stuff neither.
+But – gosh – there is often too much packed into one single track on Revenge to get really excited.

 Already the first track Die Young hits you like a ton of bricks!